UnderSet/beatrun/README.md

 Modified version of [*Beatrun*](https://datae.org/beatrun), with source code.
 Forked from [JonnyBro/beatrun](https://github.com/JonnyBro/beatrun).
 Should work on any version of the game.
 Generally tested on the `x86-64` branch of Garry's Mod.

 Want the new animations in the original repository?
-Nab 'em [here!](https://github.com/JonnyBro/beatrun/tree/master/beatrun/_new) *(credits to* modeltexturebones*​)* *(Note: You'll need to download every animation file separately due to GitHub not being very end-user-friendly.)*
+Grab 'em [here!](https://github.com/JonnyBro/beatrun/tree/master/beatrun/_new) *(credits to* modeltexturebones*​)* *(Note: You'll need to download every animation file separately due to GitHub not being very end-user-friendly.)*

 # Installation
 1. **Delete or disable VManip (Base) from Steam Workshop!**